ewoodhead/QuantumNPA.jl/README.md

 Id + A1 - 2 PA1|1
 ```

-Note that monomials and polynomials are different types (although they are
-occasionally printed the same), and it is possible to loop over the monomials
-and (nonzero) coefficients in a polynomial:
+## Analysing, modifying, and deconstructing operators

+Monomials and polynomials are objects of types, although a polynomial
+consisting of a single monomial multiplied by 1 is printed the same as a
+monomial:
 ```julia
 julia> P = projector(1, 1, 1)
 PA1|1